 This is me.

-While I was going to school at the University of Iowa, which I graduated from this May, I created something called Fools Magazine, an arts and culture print and digital mag that publishes local art.
+at the University of Iowa, which I graduated from in May.
+A group of 5 talented students and I started Fools, an arts and culture print and digital mag that publishes local art, journalism, and literature.

 Fools became the fastest growing

 student organization on Iowa's campus with over 100 people, and fundraising $20,000 to print our magazine without advertisements.

 I was Editor in Chief and Photo Editor in my two years, and my passion for mentorship and photo editing grew there.